osoco/java-logging/README.md

 - You still use your current logging framework.
 - You still configure your logging as you need.

+# Runtime flags

+By default, the framework will automatically discover logging configurations and producer implementations.
+Additionally, it finds out which logging preferences are defined, based on the methods in the stack.
+In some scenarios, such as AWS Lambda, that behavior is undesirable.
+You can switch off using the following environment variables / system properties:
+- AUTOMATICALLY_DISCOVER_LOGGING_CONFIGURATIONS / automatically.discover.logging.configurations: Set to `false` to disable runtime discovery of logging configurations.
+- AUTOMATICALLY_DISCOVER_LOGGING_ANNOTATIONS / automatically.discover.logging.annotations: Set to `false` to disable runtime discovery of logging annotations.
+- AUTOMATICALLY_DISCOVER_LOGGING_CONFIGURATION_PRODUCERS / automatically.discover.logging.configuration.producers: Set to `false` to disable runtime discovery of logging configuration producers.

 # Prerequisites

 First, add Java-Logging as dependency in your `pom.xml` or `build.gradle`.